-Data Quality: Background data are consistently sourced from the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1).
-The primary data collection was thorough, considering all relevant flows and these data have been verified by CARES.
+Data Quality: Background data is consistently sourced from the LCA FE (GaBi) Dataset Documentation (Sphera 2023.1).
+The primary data collection was thorough, considering all relevant flows and these data have been verified during the audit conducted by CARES in February 2025.